 - Velcro Strips: A good quality Velcro strip will be as beneficial in holding on to the topper as we discussed above in the case of the mattress.

 - Anti-Slip Tape: A good anti-slip tape can be a good option to keep the mattress topper from sliding.

 - Thin Rubber Mat or Non-Slip Pad: Use a thin rubber mat between the mattress topper and mattress but we mentioned earlier in the article we are not a fan of this method.
 It can lead to warming up your bed as the mat will trap the air and heat from the body.

-- Stretchable Bed Sheet Holders: The stretchable bed sheet holders can be an option but in our opinion, they are little cumbersome to manage and maintain.
+- Stretchable Bed Sheet Holders: The stretchable bed sheet holders can be an option but in our opinion, they are a little cumbersome to manage and maintain.
 They tighten the sheets and hold the mattress topper with the mattress to some extent.
-Invest in good quality holders for longer holding life.
+Invest in good quality holders for a longer holding life.